 Prior to 2020, the auto manufacturer had multiple contractual agreements with energy providers per region, with pricing and contract terms negotiated on a short-term basis.
-This decentralization made it particularly challenging for the company to gather complete datasets for their internal reporting, with added concern that invoices from the respective energy suppliers were insufficiently monitored and managed.
+This decentralization made it particularly challenging for the company to gather complete datasets for their internal reporting, with the added concern that invoices from the respective energy suppliers were insufficiently monitored and managed.

 In terms of energy sourcing, the company’s primary driver in North America was to optimize supply contracts to generate cost savings, whereas their priority in Europe was to transition their portfolio—which was predominantly supplied by traditional brown energy sources—to a renewable supply.

 The company was looking for an experienced sustainability consultant with global reach matched with local expertise, in-depth experience in data acquisition, expense management and green energy procurement, and a robust and multi-lingual data management platform—and selected ENGIE Impact as their partner.

 ENGIE Impact’s international footprint and holistic service offering meant that the automotive company only needed to partner with one consultant for all their global energy and sustainability needs.